TosbackCgusBridge-Bot/CGUs-versions/Avast/Privacy Policy.md

 *   avast!
 EasyPass: **avast!
 EasyPass** is a program that stores user passwords under a single master password and permits the user to log on to multiple sites using a unitary sign-on credential.
 Passwords are stored on user PCs by the **avast!
 EasyPass** application.
 Passwords may be backed up on a remote server, and certain other identifying information may also be stored remotely.
 The **avast!
 EasyPass** service is provided by a third party under contract with Avast, and the privacy policy, terms of service, and end user license agreement (EULA) of the third party apply to any information that users provide in connection with the **avast!
 EasyPass** service.

+*   Jumpshot: **Jumpshot** is a bootable Linux-based antivirus program that removes tough malware.
+In order to use it, the following information must be stored: (a) your name, surname, email address, password hash, originating IP address, display name and number of scanned systems. (b) scanned systems history including data about operating system, hostnames and usernames of the systems, patch level, system health, hardware information (including CPU), graphics card information, hard drive information, system hard drive boot sectors, system´s hard drive volume headers. (c) system data information- list of computer software installed, directory listing of software, registry name and entries, registry hives and executables. (d) wifi connection security information, i.e. the used level of the connection´s encryption.

 *   Other products: There may be other products (current or future) that require that we collect certain types of personal information in order to enable full product functionality.
 We will always inform you prior to collecting any such information, usually in the terms of service or end user license agreement (EULA) applicable to the product in question.

 The information described above, when collected by the Avast software, is generally not correlated with any other personal information related to you that Avast may be processing, such as information provided during the process of ordering and downloading the software.
-Unless you have permitted otherwise, the information collected by the Avast software is used anonymously in aggregation with similar information from other users of the software for analytical purposes to identify new viruses and threats, for improvement and development of the software, and for statistical purposes.
+AVAST reserves the right to use the information collected by the Avast software anonymously in aggregation with similar information from other users of the software for any purpose whatsoever including their use for analytical purposes to identify new viruses and threats, for improvement and development of the software and AVAST’s other future products and services, and for statistical purposes.

 In-product messaging.